 The mid-18th century was a momentous time in the history of North America.
-A key moment was Pontiac’s Rebellion of 1763.
+A key moment was Pontiac’s Rebellion of 1763, the significance of which helped convince the British of the need to limit westward expansion by the colonists.

-At the beginning of the year the British had reason for celebration.
+At the beginning of 1763 the British had reason for celebration.
 The long and costly Seven Years’ War (French and Indian War in North America) had finally concluded with the Treaty of Paris signed in February 1763.

 With the victory came the spoils of war.
 The British gained an enormous amount of territory in North America as part of the French surrender.
-All French territory east of the Mississippi River was ceded and Britain also gained Spanish lands in Florida.
+France ceded all territory east of the Mississippi River and Britain also gained Spanish lands in Florida.

 The massive territory acquisitions came with their own set of problems though.
 Land-hungry colonists rushed into the newly-acquired regions staking claims on native lands and clashing with the native communities.

 Maintaining the peace and avoiding costly future wars were the biggest priority for the British.
-A permanent force was dedicated to the frontier to help establish order and enforce British law.
+Parliament dedicated a permanent force on the frontier to help establish order and enforce British law.

 Another issue was that the majority of the inhabitants of the new territory were either Native Americans, French, or Spanish.